Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 We have deployed a MinIO instance to handle object storage in the cluster.
 You will need to **add a Data Connection** pointing to this storage.

-1. Scroll to the bottom of the project page and click on *Data Connections*:
+1. Scroll to the bottom of the project page and click on *Data connections*:
 ![02-02-add-dc.png](02-02-add-dc.png)
 The page will be empty for now.